aowen87/cvgTools/README.md

 <a name="ToWig"></a>
 * **ToWig:**

-  ToWig is a basic command that allows conversion from bed files and bed coverage files to wig format.
+  ToWig is a basic command that allows conversion from bed files and genome coverage files to wig format.

+  **Required input**:
+  * per-base genome coverage file or basic bed file.

   The command is run like so:

   ``
   ./cvgTools --command=ToWig --input_type=c --input=path_to_input_file
   ``

-  This is the one command that currently accepts both bed files and bed coverage files as input.
+  This is the one command that currently accepts both bed files and genome coverage files as input.

 * **NaturalWinAvg** <a name="NaturalWinAvg"></a>

-  NaturalWinAvg is a command that finds the "natural windows" within a bed coverage file.
+  NaturalWinAvg is a command that finds the "natural windows" within a genome coverage file.
   A natural window is being define as a region of consecutive base pairs that meets the following criteria: